 - Use Serif Text with Sans Serif Headline

 When in doubt, pair a serif font for body text and a sans serif font for headlines.
+Or, go just the opposite.
+But make sure you use a strong serif for the headline or the sans serif body type could overpower it.

 This is not a rule.
 This is simply a good starting point for when you're stuck for ideas or can't seem to find the right mix.
 In most cases a serif plus a sans serif provides good contrast and doesn't overwhelm with too many fonts.